Zakarya525/mph-frontend/README.md

 # tasteofpeshawar-reactNative
-A Cross-Platform Mobile app for "Mardan Paira House" a restaurant.
+A Cross-Platform Mobile app for "Taste Of Peshawar" a restaurant.
 Built using React Native and the Expo SDK.

 # Prerequisit
 ```